React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Converse Results

 where $L: \mathbb{R}^{n_\eta} \times \mathbb{R}^{n_y} \rightarrow \mathbb{R}^{n_x}$ is Lipschitz.
 Then any controller $u = \mathcal{K}(\eta, y)$ of the form \eqref{eqn:generic-ctrl} achieving a contracting and Lipschitz closed loop $(\eta,d)\mapsto z$ with \eqref{eqn:system} can be written in the form \eqref{eqn:youla-ctrl} with a contracting and Lipschitz $\mathcal{Q}$ \eqref{eqn:youla-param}. \end{corollary}

-\begin{remark} To understand why Corollary~\ref{cor:partial-conv-certainty-equivalence} cannot be extended to a necessary and sufficient condition parameterizing \textit{all and only} stabilizing controllers $\mathcal{K}$, we examine the difference between stabilizing the system \eqref{eqn:innov-obsv-base-ctrl} and stabilizing the plant \eqref{eqn:system}.
-Consider Example~\ref{ex:counter-example-1} again.
-In this case, the observer \eqref{eq:example-1-obs} is just an open-loop simulation of the disturbance-free plant \eqref{eq:example-1-sys}.
-It does not depend on $y$ (or $\tilde{y}$) at all, hence adding a disturbance to the ``measurement channel'' of the observer has no effect (i.e., the Lipschitz constant of $f_o$ \textit{w.r.t.} $y$ is zero).
-Therefore, a controller $\mathcal{K}$ stabilizing this observer only stabilizes the plant in a disturbance-free setting, which implies nothing about its ability to stabilize the plant in the presence of additive disturbances $w$. \end{remark}

-Fig.~\ref{fig:stabilizing-controller-sets} illustrates the connection between Theorems~\ref{thm:youla-disturbance-tube}, \ref{thm:youla-decoupled}, and \ref{thm:partial-converse} for stabilizing controllers satisfying the conditions in Theorem~\ref{thm:partial-converse}.
-The Youla parameterization \eqref{eqn:youla-ctrl} contains all policies \eqref{eqn:generic-ctrl} that achieve contracting and Lipschitz closed loops with the plant (set C).
+Fig.~\ref{fig:stabilizing-controller-sets} illustrates the connection between Theorems~\ref{thm:youla-disturbance-tube}, \ref{thm:youla-decoupled}, and the two corollaries of Theorem~\ref{thm:partial-converse}.
+For closed-loop systems satisfying both the structure and assumptions in Corollaries~\ref{cor:partial-conv-special-cases} or \ref{cor:partial-conv-certainty-equivalence}, the Youla parameterization \eqref{eqn:youla-ctrl} contains all policies \eqref{eqn:generic-ctrl} that achieve contracting and Lipschitz closed loops with the plant (set C).
 When the innovations and control inputs are coupled due to additive disturbances, the closed-loop system does not necessarily achieve these same strong stability properties.
 Instead, it guarantees d-tube contraction and Lipschitzness, which is a slightly weaker stability result (set A).
-In the special case where the innovations are decoupled from the control signal as per \eqref{eqn:innovations-system}, all three sets coincide (e.g., LTI systems, full state-feedback).
+In the special case where the innovations are decoupled from the control signal as in Theorem~\ref{thm:youla-decoupled}, all three sets coincide (e.g., LTI systems, full-state feedback).